jimsalterjrs/sanoid/README.md

 ### Sanoid script hooks

-There are three script types which can optionally be executed at various stages in the lifecycle of a snapshot:
+There are three script types which can optionally be executed at various stages in the lifecycle of a snapshot.

+**Note** that snapshots related script are triggered only if you have `autosnap = yes` and pruning scripts are triggered only if you have `autoprune = yes`.

 #### `pre_snapshot_script`